NicodemusGurion/nicodemusgurion.github.io/_posts/Rebecca was only 3 years old.md

 tags: [Islam, Apologetics, FAQ]
 ---

-This is a common claim by Islamic Dawah people, and it is of course completely false.
+It is a common claim by Islamic Dawah people that Rebecca was only 3 years old when marrying Isaac.
+The reason they make this utter nonsense claim is to justify that [the prophet Muhammad married a 6 year old girl](/quran-and-hadiths#child-sexual-abuse), as if that makes it alright.

 The argument goes that Isaac was born when his mother was 90, and his mother Sarah died at the age of 127, when Isaac was 37 years old.
 (Genesis 17:17;21:2-5;23:1) Before she died,  Genesis 22:20-24 mentions that Bethuel became father to Rebecca.
 And since Isaac was 40 when he married Rebecca, this would mean Rebecca was only 3 years old when Isaac married her.
 (Genesis 25:20)

-This is of course full of inaccuracies and false assumptions.
+This is of course full of inaccuracies and false assumptions, because without lies Islam dies.

 # We don't know the interval between Genesis 22 and 23